Television News Service: TSN Night

 Aired Monday through Thursday at 12:45 a.m.
 The hosts were Yulia Borysko and Solomiya Vitvitska.
 The program has since been discontinued.
 The last issue was released on March 19, 2020.

 TSN 10 spectacular events of the day

 This program debuted on 18 October 2021.
 It starts Monday through Wednesday at 10:50 p.m., and late Thursday night at 12:45 a.m.
 The current host is Natalia Ostrovskaya.

+TSN on the Internet

+TSN.ua is one of the most popular information resources on the Ukrainian Internet.
+In the fall of 2012, it became the leader among Ukrainian news sites.
+The audience coverage of tsn.ua amounted to 14.46%.

+The news feed of tsn.ua is updated around the clock.
+The site also has analytical materials, Photo and Video sections, etc.

+All TSN television programs can be viewed in a separate section.
+The site provides online broadcasts of TSN programs and the most popular programs of 1+1.
+The Sports section features online broadcasts of football matches of the Ukrainian Championship, Champions League and Europa League.